atjhc/sif/README.md

 When I was young I learned to program by playing around with HyperCard.
 At first I simply drew pictures and used some of the builtin actions (e.g. changing cards) to make short point-and-click adventure games similar to Myst (indeed, Myst was originally built on top of HyperCard).
 I gradually began adding more complexity into my games (tracking items, stats, and even building simple animations), and that was truly my entry into a life-long love of programming.

 I don't expect this language to be particularly useful to anybody, but I find it appealing as a learning tool due to its very english-like syntax.
-I always wanted to implement a programming language as an exercise, and HyperTalk seemed like a great way to combine that goal with a feeling of nostalgia and my general love for HyperCard.
+I have always wanted to implement a programming language as an exercise, and this seemed like a great way to combine that goal with a feeling of nostalgia and my general love for HyperCard.